jakethekoenig/personal-site/content/blog/dsk.md

 This theme is spread across esper.
 Somehow it seems more cohesive as distinct BW and UW decks though.
 At common there are 4 cards that have eerie: 1 white, 2 blue, 1 black.
 The UB uncommons, [h[Fear of Infinity]] and [h[Skullsnap Nuisance]] both have Eerie.
 One of the UW uncommons [h[Gremlin Tamer]] has eerie and the other [h[Inquisitive Glimmer]] is definitely an Eerie card.
 Outside of the eerie cards there's also [h[Ethereal Armor]] as a payoff.

 A lot of the eerie cards seem a little out of place though.
-For instance [h[Scrabbling Skullcrab]] doesn't really seem like what you want to be doing]]. [h[Stalked Researcher]] and [h[Balemurk Leech]] don't really look like they belong in the same deck.
+For instance [h[Scrabbling Skullcrab]] doesn't really seem like what you want to be doing. [h[Stalked Researcher]] and [h[Balemurk Leech]] don't really look like they belong in the same deck.
 I guess if you're really triggering eerie down they're both aggressive cards but I tend to see the [h[Stalked Researcher]] as a defensively positioned option.

 ## Manifest